 Power BI Content Owner

-How Dashboard Sharing works?
+How does Dashboard Sharing work?

 - Allow recipients to share your dashboard

-- Send email notification to recipients
+- Send email notifications to recipients.

-Two Levels of access
+Three Levels of access

 Licensing part of this sharing